-The price will depend on the daily rate as well as other aspects related to the company, the difference between the area, organization size, number of interviews to be conducted, availability of the material required by the auditor, the physical and educational changes required can mean a greater or lesser expense
+The cost will depend on the daily rate as well as various other aspects related to the company.
+Factors such as industry, organization size, number of interviews to be conducted, availability of material required by the auditor, and the physical and educational changes required can result in higher or lower expenses.

-For example, companies that already have a strong security system only need to adapt to Alberta standards, hire a verification partner and auditor.
-Less experienced companies, on the other hand, must invest in employee knowledge and training before the rest.
+For example, companies that already have a solid safety system only need to adapt to Alberta’s standards, hire a verifying partner and auditor.
+On the other hand, companies with less experience need to invest in employee knowledge and preparation before the rest.

 What does it mean to be COR certified?

-Certificate of Recognition (COR) have the objective to promote health and safety awareness inside industries as well as the continuous improvement of these systems to manage multiple benefits for the company, employees and the state.
+COR stands for Certificate of Recognition and aims to promote awareness of health and safety within industries, as well as continuous improvement of these systems to achieve multiple benefits for the company, employees, and the state.

 Is Cor mandatory?

-The COR certificate is not necessary it is a way for the government to motivate companies to reduce incidents or accidents in the workplace.
+COR certification is not mandatory.
+It is a way for the government to incentivize companies to reduce incidents or accidents in the workplace.

-Since this recognition has become popular in the provinces, large customers prefer to hire companies with the certification; employees prefer to choose a healthy and safe environment for them, up to now it has become a distinguishing stamp that characterizes the companies that have it.
+As it is a recognition, it has become popular within provinces.
+Now, large clients prefer to hire certified companies, and employees prefer to choose a healthy and safe environment for themselves.
+It has become a distinguishing mark that characterizes companies that possess it.

 What is Cor training?

-The implementation of safety and health knowledge in the company.
-The training is provided to a senior management representative and a permanent employee who will be designated as an internal auditor, both of whom will be jointly responsible for making changes to improve the company’s risk management.
+Cor training involves the implementation of knowledge related to safety and health within the company.
+The training is provided to a senior management representative and a permanent employee who will be designated as an internal auditor.
+Together, they will be responsible for making relevant changes to improve the company’s risk management.

-The training follows the parameters set by IHSA.
-With this training, the internal auditor will be ready to make an internal audit following the IHSA COR instrument.
+The training follows the parameters set by IHSA (Infrastructure Health and Safety Association).
+With this training, the internal auditor will be prepared to conduct an internal audit following IHSA’s COR instrument.

 How long is COR training?

-Each company takes time to learn and implement the knowledge depending on the size and complexity of each company.
-In the case of an issue such as occupational health and safety, some aspects cannot be measured since each implementation is individual depending on the work style, industry, size and scope of the organization.
+The time it takes for each company to learn and implement the knowledge depends on the size and complexity of the company.
+When it comes to occupational health and safety, certain aspects cannot be measured as the implementation is individualized based on work style, industry, company size, and scope.